He: “I’m turning the water off and draining the old tank now.”

 She: “Everybody shower.
 Quickly!
 We won’t have water for a week.
 Fill the water bowls.
 Move it!”

 I love home repairs and improvements when they are complete enough for the tools to go back in the cabinets.
 Getting to that stage is somewhat less than satisfying.
 Because we live in an old house, there is no such thing as a simple repair or project.
-One repair ALWAYS means at least three repairs.
+One repair ALWAYS means at least three repairs and this time I needed a mold clean up.

 “After I got in there, I found out __ was broken, too.”